-Although lenticular printing has been around for over a century, it never becomes popular until the last few years.
+Although lenticular printing has been around for over a century, it never becomes popular until the last decade.
 Part of the reason is that people are keeping the knowledge to themselves and do not want to share it.
-With the unselfish desire to promote this industry, ViCGI is releasing a series of articles, from the basic to advanced.
-We encourage college students in both art and computer science majors group together to write a free software for the industry.
-An open source lenticular printing software will definitely help enlarge the size of the industry.
+With the unselfish desire to promote this industry, ViCGI is releasing a series of articles, from the basic to the advanced.
+We encourage college students in both art and computer science majors to group together to write free software for the industry.
+An open-source lenticular printing software will definitely help enlarge the size of the industry.
 For those who are interested in this field and need more information, please feel free to contact us.
 We also grant the rights for you to quote the contents of our articles as long as you give us the credit.

-This article tries to demystify 3D lenticular printing by explaining the underlying working of interlacing algorithm.
+This article tries to demystify 3D lenticular printing by explaining the underlying working of the interlacing algorithm.
 By understanding how pictures are interlaced you will be able to appreciate the principles of lenticular printing better.
 This knowledge will also help you identify with the terminology used in many other lenticular software products.

-In this article the author explains the theory on how to convert a flat 2D picture into layered images for 3D lenticular printing by using only the basic functions of Photoshop in a systematic manner.
+In this article, the author explains the theory of how to convert a flat 2D picture into layered images for 3D lenticular printing by using only the basic functions of Photoshop in a systematic manner.
 By understanding the theory behind the conversion you will become confident in creating successful lenticular prints; whether you are using ad hoc software or Photoshop.
 Users of other graphics editing software such as Gimp or PhotoImpact will also benefit from this tutorial.

-Pitch test is a critical step for calibrating the deviation of specifications of lenticular lens and printer.
-This article teaches you how to create the pitch test pattern or stripes using the basic functions from Photoshop and Excel.
+A pitch test is a critical step for calibrating the deviation of the lenticular lens and printer specifications.
+This article teaches you how to create pitch test patterns or stripes using the basic functions of Photoshop and Excel.